yodacom/hooksNews/README.md

+This specific repo using CRA demonstrates how to use React Hooks to fetch data and uses Google's Firebase serverless functions, authentication, database, and hosting.
+Thanks to Reed Barger for his guidence and course on Hooks as the basis for building a react app using the new react hooks methodology.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This specific repo using CRA demonstates how to use React Hooks to fetch data and using Google's Firebase serverless functions, authentication, database, and hosting.

 ## Available Scripts